kmg0695/dotfiles/README.md

 This repo contains all the configuration files for setting up my development/daily driver environment on MacOS.

-Always evolving as I learn more.
+This repo will evolve as I go.